Skip to main content

 Fufu

-Stretchy cassava or plantain dough served with soups and stews - staple starch.
+Stretchy cassava or plantain dough eaten with soups and stews, an everyday staple starch.

 Pepper Soup